rchain/board/2020/09/22/README.md

 ## BOD Resolution: Board Nominee Ballot

-We resolve to accept the nominating committee’s recommendations and ballot the following members for the October 24, 2020 election of RChain Board director seats: Greg Meredith, Rao Bhamidipati, Camilla Salkov, and Kane Luo.
+We resolve to accept the nominating committee’s recommendations and ballot the following members for the October 24, 2020 election of RChain Board director seats: Greg Meredith, Rao Bhamidipati, Camilla Remaley, and Kane Luo.

 Steve Ross-Talbot motioned to vote on the preceding resolution (Board Nominee Ballot).
 The motion was seconded by Greg Meredith.
 All board members present voted unanimously in favor of the resolution.